joakimsk/docs/docs/source/restapi.rst

    Returns a list of active APRS objects owned by this server.

    :status 200: Ok
-   :>jsonarr string ident: Identifier (callsign) of APRS object
+   :>jsonarr string ident: Identifier (callsign) of APRS objects

 .. http:post:: /aprs/objects